-- From pgAdmin version 4.21 onwards, support for LDAP authentication has been added.
-If LDAP authentication has been enabled for your pgAdmin application, you can use your LDAP credentials to log in to pgAdmin: - Provide the LDAP username in the Email Address/Username field. - Provide your LDAP password in the Password field. - Alternatively, you can use the following information to log in to pgAdmin: - Provide the email address associated with your account in the Email Address/Username field. - Provide your password in the Password field.
+- Provide the LDAP username in the Email Address/Username field. - Provide your LDAP password in the Password field. - Alternatively, you can use the following information to log in to pgAdmin: - Provide the email address associated with your account in the Email Address/Username field. - Provide your password in the Password field.